How Do You Explain Machine Learning to a Kid?

 Obviously, there is a lot more to it than that, but just how do you go about explaining machine learning to a kid, let’s say a child of 5 year’s old?

 One way you can explain machine learning to a kid is by using a method we use at FunTech.
-Here’s an example of what we might say.
+Here’s an example of what we might say if someone asks us “what is machine learning in simple words?”

 Explaining machine learning to a kid the easy way

-You can explain machine learning to a 5-year-old kid by telling them it happens when computers have access to information.
+You can explain machine learning to a 5-year-old kid in simple words by telling them it happens when computers have access to information.
 Over time, this lets them learn how to make decisions without a human telling it what to do.

 For example, if a robot was using machine learning whilst walking around a room but bumped into a wall 5 times, it would then learn that walls could not be walked through.
 That means the sixth time it approached a wall, the robot would turn away to find an alternative route.

-You can explain machine learning to older kids by saying how it simulates human learning patterns to learn, grow, update, and develop itself by continually assessing data and identifying patterns based on past outcomes.
+You can explain machine learning to older kids in simple words by saying how it simulates human learning patterns to learn, grow, update, and develop itself by continually assessing data and identifying patterns based on past outcomes.

 Examples of everyday technology that use machine learning would be virtual assistants (Alexa, Google, and Siri).
 Using Alexa as an example, Bernard Marr wrote this: